lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

 marie@login$ exit
 ```

-However, you can make this more comfortable if you prepare a configuration on your local computer.
+However, you can make this more comfortable if you prepare an SSH configuration on your local
-Navigate to the subdirectory `.ssh` in your home directory and open the file `config` in your
+workstation.
+Navigate to the subdirectory `.ssh` in your home directory and open the file `config`
-favorite editor.
+(`~/.ssh/config`) in your favorite editor.
 If it does not exist, create it.
-Put the following lines in it (you can omit lines
+Put the following lines
-starting with `#`):
+in it (you can omit lines starting with `#`):

 ```bash
 Host taurus